andrewmcdan/DTOS/README.md

 The primary challenge lies in the solo development phase, which requires extensive work to reach a working prototype.
 The project's success depends on effective time management and potentially expanding the development team to accelerate progress.

 ## Sub-Projects
-This project is broken down into various sub-projects/repos in order to maintain organization.
+The TOSR project is broken down into various sub-projects/repos in order to maintain organization.

+### This repo
+This repo will contain the schematics, PCB designs, etc. The most up-to-date schematics can be found [here](https://oshwlab.com/andrewmcdan/raspi-cm4-carrier).

 ### Raspberry Pi Software
 The Raspberry Pi runs a standard Raspberry Pi OS Lite image with the following applications running as daemons:
 - [WiFi / network manager](https://github.com/andrewmcdan/TOSR-RPi-network-manager)